Fighting the issue of hair loss or alopecia

 You should always seek professional help for any type of hair loss or thinning issue at the first sign.

-Get a clinical evaluation to determine whether your hair loss is the result of a medical condition or an external issue, like chemical over-processing or tight braids, ponytails, hair weaves etc...
+Get a clinical evaluation to determine whether your hair loss is the result of a medical condition or a common issue, like chemical over-processing or tight braids, ponytails, hair weaves etc...

 How to Care for Your Hair

-Your haircare regimen and your diet may help to naturally control hair loss and to promote regrowth.
+Your hair-care regimen and your diet may help to naturally control hair loss and promote regrowth.
 In some cases, hair loss may even be treated with the right product.

-Historically, Jamaican Black Castor Oil has been used for centuries to help stimulate hair follicles for regrowth.
-This oil can be used on all hair types and textures, including, natural, permed and Caucasian hair.
+ii.
+Historically, Jamaican Black Castor Oil has also been used for centuries to help stimulate hair follicles for regrowth.
+Today, not only is it weighed among some of the most effective natural hair loss treatments, but it can be used on all hair types and textures, including, natural, permed and Caucasian hair.

-Jamaican Black Castor Oil is also known to soothe the scalp tenderness often experienced by individuals with Alopecia.
+Jamaican Black Castor Oil is also known to soothe the scalp tenderness that is often experienced by individuals with Alopecia.

 Types of Hair Loss